Carina-P/ms3-best-books/test/TESTS.md

 ## UX testing
 UX testing is **conducted by watching and interviewing users** when they used the page.
 Examples of issues/discussions:
 - I had the **"brand-image" in the middle of the navbar** from the beginning.
-But users wanted it to the **left instead**.
+However users wanted it to the **left instead**.
 Had a discussion with them if I should have a navitem called home also/instead of bar image.
-But they thought it was well known that brand-image is the way to the home page.
+They thought it was well known that brand-image is the way to the home page.
 - I had **this picture on all pages above navbar**:

 ![Image above navbar](https://github.com/Carina-P/ms3-best-books/blob/master/static/images/bookshelf.jpg?raw=true)
-Users thought it was **too much** with that picture and a "start-picture" on the home page.
+Users thought it was **too much** with this picture and a "start-picture" on the home page.
 So I **removed it from home, login and sign up pages**.
 - In Add book-form I have the background color: **acid green**, in the part of the form **user has to fill in**.
 (The rest of the form is information fetched from Google Books that is not supposed to be changed.):

 ![Part in add book form for user to fill out](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/retrieved_information_to_add_book_2.jpg?raw=true)
 The green part **was in the beginning of the form**.
-I thought this was a way to **attract users attention** quickly to this part of the form.
+I thought this was a way to **get users attention** quickly to this part of the form.
 User thought it was **good that the background is green** but they thought it was **confusing** that it was in the **beginning** of the form.
 **Solution**: I **moved** the green part **to bottom of form**.
 - Users wanted a **Close-button** in "Book Details page" and "Search result page":
 ![Close-button](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/close.jpg?raw=true)
-- I started with using **Materialize** but after a while I **felt limited** compared to Bootstrap, especially when trying to do a carousel and also for card decks.
-So I did a big **change to Bootstrap**.
+- I started with using **Materialize** but after a while, I **felt limited** compared to Bootstrap, especially when trying to do a carousel and also for card decks.
+Therefore, I did a big **change to Bootstrap**.

 ## Code validation